googleforgames/agones/site/content/en/docs/Guides/Client SDKs/unity.md

   ]
 }
 ```
-You are now able to see tests for agones unity sdk in the test runner of your host unity project.
+You are now able to see tests for Agones Unity SDK in the test runner of your host Unity project.

-Open up a code editor to your unity project as you normally would but when contributing you will be selecting files from the `Packages/Agones Unity SDK` section to make edits.
+Open up a code editor to your Unity project as you normally would but when contributing you will be selecting files from the `Packages/Agones Unity SDK` section to make edits.
 Tests covering contributions is always encouraged.
-You are now ready to develop the agones unity sdk using a unity host project!
+You are now ready to develop the Agones Unity SDK using a Unity host project!